Placeholder Imagephoto credit: Noah Abrams/KRCB

 But yes, the LeFever-Mattson company went into bankruptcy first and the properties that were technically owned by LeFever-Mattson and all of its various related corporations, those were marked for real estate sales first and many of those have been sold.
 There's a pretty good number and a lot of them are on the market now.
 I think at least 40 are currently on the market and a number have been sold.

-That process should start happening now with the KS-Mattson properties assets.
+That process should start happening now with the K.S.-Mattson properties assets.
 That's much more based in Sonoma.
 The LeFever-Mattson portfolio was kind of all over California.
 A lot of them kind of along the I-80 corridor; Solano County and in Sacramento County.

 KS-Mattson properties assets [are] heavily based in Sonoma.
 So we should start seeing sometime over the next few weeks or months, lot of properties being sold in Sonoma, too.